 Connected data is all around us – financial transactions, communications records, and IT networks, to name a few.
-By visualizing this complex data, you can reveal unexpected connections and hidden patterns your business needs to understand.
+One of the primary benefits of a graph visualization application is that it helps you reveal the unexpected connections in complex data that your business needs to understand.

-From Fortune 500 companies to governments and small businesses, we’ve helped over 300 customers develop powerful graph visualization applications with KeyLines, our powerful SDK.
-It can visualize data from virtually any source and turn it into valuable insight.
+From Fortune 500 corporations to governments and small businesses, we’ve helped over 300 customers develop their own powerful graph visualization applications.
+Our graph visualization software can visualize data from virtually any source and turn it into valuable insight.

-In this post we’re going to demonstrate the value of graph visualization and why it should be a core part of your web application – it’s not just pretty pictures.
+In this post we’ll demonstrate the other benefits of graph visualization, and why it should be a core part of your web application.

-Graph visualization, sometimes called ‘network visualization’ or ‘link analysis’, is the process of visually presenting networks of connected entities using a a node-link model.
-It enables analysts to intuitively identify trends, outliers and patterns of behavior, helping them make the right decisions, quickly.
+Graph visualization, sometimes called ‘network visualization’ or ‘link analysis’, is the process of visually presenting networks of connected entities using a node-link model.
+It enables analysts to intuitively identify trends, outliers and patterns of behavior, helping them make the right decisions, fast.

-Graph visualization is often overlooked or viewed as a non-essential, but it should be a must-have and not a nice-to-have.
-We’re going to demonstrate why it’s the most effective way to uncover, explore, understand and communicate insight from complex data.
+Visualizing data in this way is sometimes overlooked or viewed as a non-essential.
+But when you understand the benefits of graph visualization, you’ll see it as a must-have and not a nice-to-have.
+It’s the most effective way to uncover, explore, understand and communicate insight from complex data.

 There are many ways to present data to your users, but the node-link structure instantly makes sense, even to people who’ve never worked with graphs before.

-Read this blog for more on how we used graph visualization to explore the TrumpWorld dataset.
+Read our blog for more on how we used graph visualization to explore the TrumpWorld dataset.

-With graph visualization, it’s easy to explore relationships and uncover trends, insights and network structures in graph data.
+With a graph visualization application, it’s easy to explore relationships and uncover trends, insights and network structures in graph data.
 This means your analyst tools can be used by the widest possible audience.

 The node-link model of graph visualization can be applied to pretty much any dataset.
-As long as there’s an interesting relationship in your data somewhere, you’ll find value in graph visualization.
+As long as there’s an interesting relationship in your data somewhere, you’ll find value in a graph visualization application.

-Here, we’ve used the GitHub API to visualize how Neo4j built and maintained a project – data that wouldn’t conventionally be presented as a graph.
-See this blog for more on how we did this.
+Here, we’ve created the KeyLines SDK to build a graph visualization application, integrated with the GitHub API.
+The graph shows us Neo4j’s Github project – who builds and maintains the code – data that wouldn’t conventionally be presented as a graph.
+See our Graphing GitHub blog post for more on how we did this.

 Whether your users need to visualize email communication, credit card fraud, IT networks, or data that isn’t inherently ‘graphy’ – graph visualization can help.
 It brings a new dimension to any dataset, revealing insight that would otherwise go undiscovered.